The Best Places to Visit in Vietnam Complete Guide

 Low Season (Apr – Jun, Sep – Nov)

 There are a bunch of festivals during these months, so those on the hunt for unique cultural experiences won’t be disappointed.
 In general, the weather is lovely too, but note that typhoons aren’t uncommon on Vietnam’s northern and central coastline.

 Most visitors need a visa to enter Vietnam, but luckily the process doesn’t take more than a few days.
-Some European passport holders, such as citizens from the UK, France, and Germany can enter Vietnam 15 days visa-free.
-Whilst citizens from the US and most other nations need to apply for a visa.
+Some European passport holders, such as citizens from the UK, France, and Germany, can enter Vietnam 15 days visa-free, while citizens from the US and most other nations need to apply for a visa.
 Some nationalities can also apply for a visa online – you can read more about it here.
 If you are South African, like me, you will need to apply for a visa (in person) at your nearest Vietnam embassy.

 Arriving in Vietnam

 Vietnam is served by three main international airports, namely, Noi Bai International Airport in Hanoi, Tan Son Nhat International Airport in Ho Chi Minh City and Da Nang International Airport.

 Depending on your Vietnam travel itinerary and how much time you’ll be spending here, you might want to consider arriving and departing at different airports to save traveling time and extra costs.